 5) You HAVE to have somewhere to park it!

 This is my second piece of advice; make sure you know where you are going to park your tiny house.
 Not having a place to park my RV has been the bane of my existence.
-Originally I moved out to the PNW with a plan.
+Initially I moved out to the PNW with a plan.
 We found 5 acres that we could rent to park our tiny house on.
-We had talked with the landlords for months and everything was a go.
-When we rolled out from Montana we had a nightmare on our hands.
-The land was very difficult to get to.
-A truck on its own might have shimmied through the blackberry bushes and over-growth with no problem but I scratched the heck out of my house.
-The lot was isolated, the water hadn’t been tested and they had the wrong kind of power.
-Just so you don’t think I am a perfect idiot, I did send some family to go check out the spot ahead of time and the landlord expressed that all of our concerns would be addressed before we arrived.
+We had talked with the landlords for months, and everything was a go.
+When we rolled out from Montana, we had a nightmare on our hands.
+The land was challenging to get to.
+A truck on its own might have shimmied through the blackberry bushes and over-growth with no problem, but I scratched the heck out of my house.
+The lot was isolated, the water hadn’t been tested, and they had the wrong kind of power.
+Just so you don’t think I am a perfect idiot, I did send some family to go check out the spot ahead of time, and the landlord expressed that all of our concerns would be addressed before we arrived.
 They weren’t.
 We lasted a week in that God forsaken mudhole and got the hell out.
 The second week we were able to park in a friend’s driveway until a neighbor complained.
-Now what the heck do we do?
+Now, what the heck do we do?
 I posted on every tiny house forum, craigslist, and classified within three counties.
 Nothing but radio silence.
 We finally found a campground that would take us and here we sit.
 We are looking for land to rent again or land in the county to buy (because tiny houses are not allowed in the city).
 So the lesson here is HAVE A PLACE TO PARK IT!